Skip to main content

 2. BearerGuard.

-As an alternative to the injector.setByToken() method, an equivalent expression can be used:
+As an alternative to the injector.setByToken() method, you can use the equivalent expression:

 import { KeyRegistry } from '@ditsmod/core';